Floriferous/marvel-search/README.md

 - No integration or acceptance tests were written, but should be added as an additional layer of reliability.
 - The entire store could be persisted to localStorage for fast reusability on subsequent visits.
 Each query weighs about 2kB in the store, so with a 5MB limit on localStorage, one could save more than 2000 queries without worrying about exceeding the limit.
 - One could always pre-fetch one extra pagination, so that the user does not have to wait.
 So on the visit of page 1, already fetch page 2.
 As with most search engines, I assume users to find their result on the first page the majority of the time, so it might not be that useful for most users.
 - It should be possible to perform a more optimal name comparison for subsequent searches, and instead of refetching all of the characters, search for a subset of them and merge them with the previous request.
+This may be overkill for an app that fetches only 12 characters, and the server delay should - normally - remain the same.

 ## Testing